ivanzcai/ivanzcai.github.io/about.md

 * 2016 - now: IT Consultant at ASG, Core services providing Application design and development services to clients.

 ### Something personal
 I am married with 2 cute little kids.
 My youngest is Kayla, she is 1 and half and she is very tricky and absolutely gorgeous.
-My oldest is Jayden, he is a lefty, very creative an sensitive type just like daddy people said.
-My wife is a kind, loving and strong woman who I can alway trust and depended on.
+My oldest is Jayden, he is a lefty and very creative;  "just like daddy" people said.
+My wife is Linda.
+She is a kind, loving and strong woman who I can alway trust and depended on.

 ### My other passions
 I am a keen traveller and photographer.
 I preferred to do both at the same time.
+I love my good coffee.
 Going to gym is not strictly my passion, but keeping fit and healthy is.